Native, Web, or Hybrid Apps: What Should You Choose?

 - Adding functionality to the code-base makes it available across all platforms, so upgrading is easier than native apps.

-- They give sluggish performance when used for accessing web content through the app, especially on slow internet connections.
+- They give a sluggish performance when used for accessing web content through the app, especially on slow internet connections.

 - Far too much time and money will be spent fixing it.